evmin/camel-kubernetes-demo/reference/00_why.md

 # Introduction

 This post originated from a number of discussions I have had in the last few months.
-So I decided to summarise the thinking in a single blog post, so I can reference everyone back to these bullet points.
+So I decided to summarise the thinking in a single blog post, so I can reference it when needed.
+It will cover both the Why and the How aspects of the setup and I have tried to keep it brief and relatively high level.

 ## Why Camel on Google Kubernetes Engine?

 In short - a powerful combination of the best of breed technologies - Camel and Kubernetes - aimed at solving a wide range of integration tasks in an efficient and scalable manner.
 And on the cheap.
 The last point is equally important, and that's where Google pricing has an advantage.

-Let me give a short overview of the technologies to set the frame of reference.

 ## Why Camel?